MPC88/MC_SVBloominEck/README.md

 Configuration
 =============
-After first run, a new file mc.starvalor.bloomeck.cfg will be created in the .\Star Valor\BepInex\config\ folder.
+After first run, a new file mc.starvalor.bloomineck.cfg will be created in the .\Star Valor\BepInex\config\ folder.

 Channge the intensity value to suit.
 You can also modify this in game using Configuration Manager: https://github.com/BepInEx/BepInEx.ConfigurationManager/releases